acw414/eLISA/README.md

 ## Expected output

-eLISA produces text file named *results.csv* which contains a table.
+eLISA produces a text file named *results.csv* which contains a table.
 This table has 5 columns - Sample(name of the sample), Count(total species), Invasive(# of invasive species), Percentage(% of invasive species), and Invasive_Species(list of invasive species).
 The number of rows in the result depends on the number of samples in the input eDNA file.
 Here is what *results.csv* looks like in terminal:

 ![alt text](https://github.com/sohil2710/spring2019_-/blob/master/Screen%20Shot%202019-06-05%20at%2012.08.22%20AM.png)

-In order to see the results in a clear and tabular form, we recommend the user to open results.csv with Mircosoft Excel or a text editor by right clicking on it and selecting *open with* followed by your application on choice.
+In order to see the results in a clear and tabular form, we recommend the user to open results.csv with Mircosoft Excel or a text editor by right clicking on it and selecting *open with*, followed by your application on choice.

 Here is what the file looks like in Excel: